 A day trip from Aqaba to the Isle of Greye offers excellent swimming and snorkeling in the romantic setting of a ruined Crusader castle (be sure to take your watersports equipment with you).
 Wadi Rum can also be visited from Aqaba.
 For visitors heading to Aqaba from Amman, we recommend stopping for several hours (or overnight) in Petra.

-Note: Be aware that because Aqaba is Jordan's only port, thousands of trucks barrel along the desert highway and can make driving in the area unpleasant.
+Note: Be aware that because Aqaba is Jordan's only port, trucks barrel along the desert highway and can make driving in the area unpleasant.
 175 mi/280 km south of Amman.

 Request Full Destination Guide